Stem Cell Treatment for degenerative disc disease DDD back pain

 Surgery vs Stem cells for back pain & DDD

-• Lumbar Spinal Fusion Surgery, which is considered the standard surgical option for the treatment of lumbar degenerative disc disease.
-This type of fusion surgery joins two vertebrae stem cell treatment for lower back pain alternative to surgery-for-dddtogether with the goal of reduction in pain by eliminating possible motion at the vertebral segments.
+• Lumbar Spinal Fusion Surgery is considered the standard surgical option for the treatment of lumbar degenerative disc disease.
+This fusion surgery joins two vertebrae stem cell treatment for lower back pain alternative to surgery-for-dddto reduce pain by eliminating possible motion at the vertebral segments.
 Spinal fusion surgery can entirely remove the disc space (discectomy) or use bone grafting or artificial scaffolding implants to help stabilize the spine or end plates with screws and rods.
 The fusion surgery allows the vertebrae to grow together, changing two joints into one solid structure.
 Vertebrae Fusion can take months to heal and requires pain medications, physical therapy, and back braces to help stabilize & strengthen the lumbar region as the Vertebrae heal.

-• Intervertebral disc annuloplasty (IDET) surgery used to seal/contain the damage by trying to eliminate the irritated nerves causing pain but heating the damaged disc to 194° F (90 °C) for 15 minutes
+• Intervertebral disc annuloplasty (IDET) surgery seals/contains the damage by eliminating the irritated nerves causing pain by heating the damaged disc to 194° F (90 °C) for 15 minutes.

-• Cervical corpectomy surgery is used for cases with cervical degenerative disc disease and seeks to remove portions of the vertebra and intervertebral discs to provide relief and to allow for natural decompression of the spinal nerves and cervical spine.
-Metal endplates, screws and bone grafts are then used to stabilize the area to allow the spine to heal
+• Cervical corpectomy surgery is used for cases with cervical degenerative disc disease.
+It seeks to remove portions of the vertebra and intervertebral discs to provide relief and to allow for natural decompression of the spinal nerves and cervical spine.
+Metal endplates, screws, and bone grafts are then used to stabilize the area to allow the spine to heal.

 • Anterior cervical discectomy is a surgical procedure that targets the cervical spine and endplate sclerosis.
-The damages intervertebral cervical disc is first removed then replaced with a bone graft or artificial substitute, and over time, the graft fuses with the vertebrae.
+The damaged intervertebral cervical disc is first removed and then replaced with a bone graft or artificial substitute, and over time, the graft fuses with the vertebrae.

-• Facetectomy surgery is most often used in treatments for facet joint disease and surgically removes part of the facet joint to help increase the space and reduce pressure caused by spinal degeneration and collapsed discs
+• Facetectomy surgery is most often used in treatments for facet joint disease.
+It surgically removes part of the facet joint to help increase the space and reduce pressure caused by spinal degeneration and collapsed discs.

 • Dynamic Stabilization surgery is usually done after discectomy.
-This procedure is performed with an implant that acts as a stabilization post and to relieve extra pressure from the spinal disc by focusing any pressure through the posterior section of the spine.
-Dynamic Stabilization surgery can be done with flexible rods, Dynesys screws (Pedicle) or Wallis ligament, which are interspinous spacers with bands.
-The goal of this surgery is to try to mimic natural movements and maintain mobility by allowing the section to flex and extend as naturally as possible.
+This procedure is performed with an implant that acts as a stabilization post and relieves extra pressure from the spinal disc by focusing any pressure through the posterior section of the spine.
+Dynamic Stabilization surgery can be done with flexible rods, Dynesys screws (Pedicle), or Wallis ligament, which are interspinous spacers with bands.
+This surgery aims to mimic natural movements and maintain mobility by allowing the section to flex and extend as naturally as possible.

-• Laminoplasty surgery is used to try to create more space for the nerve roots and spinal cord and to try to relieve pressure on the spinal cord.
-The Laminoplasty procedure does not require the fusion of bones and can help preserve routine spinal rotations and movements.
+• Laminoplasty surgery creates more space for the nerve roots and spinal cord and relieves pressure on the cord.
+The procedure does not require bone fusion and can help preserve routine spinal rotations and movements.

-• Foraminotomy surgery is used to enlarge the vertebral foramen, which helps to increase the space for root nerves.
-Foraminotomy surgery is often combined with laminotomy surgery but can also be done alone for symptoms of vacuum disc phenomenon
+• Foraminotomy surgery enlarges the vertebral foramen, increasing the space for root nerves.
+It is often combined with laminotomy surgery but can also be performed alone for symptoms of the vacuum disc phenomenon.

-• Laminotomy surgery is used to remove pressure on the irritated nerve roots by removing a small portion of the lamina.
-This is a very risky procedure that requires a significant operation that often results in substantial residual scar tissue and postlaminectomy syndrome complication
+• Laminotomy surgery removes pressure on the irritated nerve roots by removing a small portion of the lamina.
+This is a very risky procedure that requires a significant operation that often results in substantial residual scar tissue and postlaminectomy syndrome complications.

 • Microdiscectomy surgery is a new minimally invasive procedure that targets the damaged portions of herniated discs.
-In a Microdiscectomy procedure, the nucleus pulposus is removed using lasers or a surgical instrument that is guided by a microscope.
-This procedure is often used to treat sciatica leg pain but does carry some risk, and potential for failed surgery can lead to complications including cerebrospinal fluid leak (caused by dural tear), infection, additional Nerve root damage, Deep vein thrombosis and the potential to cause a buildup of fluids in the lungs resulting in pneumonia
+In a Microdiscectomy procedure, the nucleus pulposus is removed using lasers or a surgical instrument guided by a microscope.
+This procedure is often used to treat sciatica leg pain.
+Still, it does carry some risk, and the potential for failed surgery can lead to complications, including cerebrospinal fluid leak (caused by dural tear), infection, additional Nerve root damage, Deep vein thrombosis, and the potential to cause a buildup of fluids in the lungs resulting in pneumonia.

-• Spinal decompression surgery is considered a non-invasive procedure to temporarily enlarges the IVF region (intervertebral foramen) which can help to treat collapsed discs & rehydrate sections of the spinal discs
+• Spinal decompression surgery is considered a non-invasive procedure to temporarily enlarge the IVF region (intervertebral foramen), which can help to treat collapsed discs & rehydrate sections of the spinal discs.

-• Artificial Disc Replacement Surgery or Intervertebral disc arthroplasty is also referred Total Disc Replacement (TDR) or Artificial Disc Replacement (ADR.)
-TDR surgery is another alternative to spinal fusion surgery but mostly used in cases with advanced degenerative disc disease.
-The artificial spinal disc surgery first removes the damaged spinal disc (via discectomy) then implanting an artificial disc device to help return the disc space to a functional height.
+• Artificial Disc Replacement Surgery or Intervertebral disc arthroplasty is also called Total Disc Replacement (TDR) or Artificial Disc Replacement (ADR.)
+TDR surgery is another alternative to spinal fusion surgery but is mainly used in cases with advanced degenerative disc disease.
+The artificial spinal disc surgery first removes the damaged spinal disc (via discectomy), then implants an artificial disc device to help return the disc space to a functional height.

 The artificial spinal discs are typically made up of:

-1. Central core made of polyethylene (surgical-grade plastic) or metal alloys that can bend or turn natural and allow for movements at the spinal segment
+1. Central core made of polyethylene (surgical-grade plastic) or metal alloys that can bend or turn naturally and allow for movements at the spinal segment

-2. Two metal endplates that are covered in a bio-pours coating that can be attached to the vertebral bodies.
-The surface helps with the bone to graft itself to the device
+2. Two metal endplates are covered in a bio-pours coating that can be attached to the vertebral bodies.
+The surface helps the bone to graft itself to the device.

-Recovery from a total disc replacement surgery and pain relief can take 6-12 months and might require periodic spine adjusts to ensure successful grafting without additional complications.
+Recovery from a total disc replacement surgery and pain relief can take 6-12 months and might require periodic spine adjustments to ensure successful grafting without additional complications.

 stem-cells-for back pain and herniated-discs